🟣 Purple Dot winding down your plan? See our Migration Guide →

 Most modern themes use Shopify 2.0, making integration significantly simpler.
 (PreProduct supports auto-install for most themes, but not all.)

-After integration, you’ll need to configure your first pre-order listing.
-This can be done in an automation/rule type setup, or manually product by product.
+After integration, configure your first pre-order listing.
+This can be done via an automation/rule-based setup, or manually product by product.

-Decide whether to limit quantity to create scarcity or leave unlimited to maximize demand insights.
+4. Configure pre-order limits (optional): Decide whether to limit quantity to create scarcity or leave unlimited.

-Once you’ve listed your first pre-order, check the front-end wording on your product, cart, and checkout screen.
-If it doesn’t match your brand voice oe clearly communicate the pre-order, change it via the apps’s “customise wording” screen.
+6. Customize messaging: Check the front-end wording on your product, cart, and checkout screen.
+If it doesn’t match your brand voice or clearly communicate the pre-order, change it via the app’s “customize wording” screen.

 Listing a product for pre-order

-Pre-order apps automatically often place fulfillment holds on pre-order items, preventing them from flowing prematurely to your 3PL, ERP, or fulfillment system.
+Pre-order apps typically place fulfillment holds on pre-order items, preventing them from flowing prematurely to your 3PL, ERP, or fulfillment system.
 This ensures pre-orders stay isolated until you’re ready to ship.

 When inventory arrives and you’re ready to fulfill: